paradigma-cl/unbreakableID/README.md

 Instead of using the Stacks or Bitcoin addresses, the users can use the DID as the address to execute transactions.
 2. The use of domain or subdomain names can facilitate the easiness to make inter used non fungible token exchange or transfer.
 Instead of using the Stacks or Bitcoin addresses, the users can use the DID as the address to execute transactions.
 3. Users can use their DID to login into hundreds of available compatible Dapps, like for example in chat boxes, sharing of information, publications, etc. As a Single Sign On method, easier to use.
-4. Users can use their DIDs to login, create and share business process agreements, and deliverables, sign them, and inscribe them in the blockchain using the smart contracts.
+4. Users can use their DIDs to login, create and share business process agreements, and deliverables, sign them, and inscribe them in the blockchain using smart contracts.
 5. Probably, some business process agreements and deliverables, require that the participant users be identified by legal national IDs.
 Then a national attribution identity technology can be used by each one of the users, authorizing and linking it to the DID, as a proof of identity.
 This utility of proof of identity conforms to the requirement of KYC (Know Your Customer) imposed by some country governments.
 In this case, regulation, executed in a decentralized way, controlled by each user.
 6. Users could own a Single Sign On (SSO) technology to access any application.
 7. Users can use their did:web definitions as a web presentation landing page presenting their profile information.
 Individual web presence.